RichardVerbraak/Notes/Styling_Guidelines.md

 ### General tips on Icons

-1. Icons should be recognizable.
+1. Icons should be _recognizable_.

 2. Label your icons to avoid confusion.

-3. Icons should not take the center stage, they are a supporting role.
+3. Icons should **not** take the center stage, they are a supporting role.

-4. Use SVGs whenever possible instead of a static image.
+4. Use _SVGs_ whenever possible instead of a static image.
 SVGs are scaleable in terms of quality.

 ## Whitespace